planets Crossword Puzzles

 Across

-- The 4th planet from the sun
+- The largest planet with the strongest gravity

 Down